mahendravarmasa-stack/lt-nilavan-assesment/SECURITY_REPORT.md

 ### Description

 All four user-supplied fields (`name`, `email`, `phone`, `message`) are interpolated directly into the HTML email template using template literals with zero sanitization.
-An attacker can inject arbitrary HTML including malicious links, fake alerts, and phishing content into emails that appear to come from the business's own domain.
+An attacker can inject arbitrary HTML — including malicious links and fake alerts — into emails that appear to come from the business's own verified domain.

-### Vulnerable Code (route.ts Lines 40–45)
+### Vulnerable Code (Lines 40–45)

 ```typescript
 html: `